-$$P = C{30}^3 (71000/33000000000)^{26} \tag{1}$$
+$$P = \mathbf{\hat{L}}{30}^3 (71,000/33,000,000,000)^{26}.$$ (1)

 This formula (1) assumes that all 30 vrGVs are independent and in equilibrium with each other.
-Therefore, undoubtedly, 27 out of 30 independent vrGVs cannot be located within the same short locus by chance.
-This means that these three British-Chinese pairs represent very distant genetic relatives and their shared vrGVs located in the same locus are identical by descent and are in linkage disequilibrium with each other.
-Our observations of the chromosomal distributions of shared vrGVs are in a complete accordance with the population genetics theory that genetic inheritance occurs through chromosomal IBD segments, which are likely to become smaller and smaller with generations due to meiotic recombination events (BROWNING and BROWNING 2010; HUFF et al. 2011).
+Therefore, undoubtedly, 27 of 30 independent vrGVs cannot be located within the same short locus by chance.
+This means that these three British-Chinese pairs represent very distant genetic relatives and their shared vrGVs located in the same locus are IBD and are in linkage disequilibrium with each other.
+Our observations of the chromosomal distributions of shared vrGVs are in a complete accordance with the population genetics theory that genetic inheritance occurs through chromosomal IBD segments, which are likely to become smaller and smaller with generations due to meiotic recombination events (Browning SR and Browning BL 2010; Huff et al. 2011).
 In agreement with this theory, these three British-Chinese pairs with very distant genetic relations should likely have only one short IBD per pair.
-The percentage of common genetic materials (C%) identical by descent for the British-Chinese pairs under consideration may be calculated by the formula:
+The percentage of common genetic materials (C%) IBD for the British-Chinese pairs under consideration may be calculated by the formula:

-$$C\% = (\Delta I/2L)100\%$$ (2)
+$$C\% = (\Delta l/2L) 100\%,$$ (2)